 snap interfaces

-These basic commands form the foundation of Snap package management.
-The following section now looks at how to install Snap-Store for Debian desktop users.
+Together, these basic commands form the foundation of Snap package management.
+In the following section, we look at how to install Snap-Store for Debian desktop users.

 Install Snap Store on Debian